 Articles Tagged ‘DXB’

-Emirates launches flights from its Dubai hub to Kabul, the capital of Afghanistan.
+Emirates connects its global Dubai hub to Nigerian capital city.